microsoft/FluidFramework/azure/README.md

 ## @fluidframework/azure-local-services

-The azure-local-services package provides a minimal, self-contained, test implementation of the Azure Fluid Relay service that can be run locally and used for development/testing Fluid functionality in conjunction with the `AzureClient` in local mode.
+The azure-local-service package provides a minimal, self-contained, test implementation of the Azure Fluid Relay service that can be run locally and used for development/testing Fluid functionality in conjunction with the `AzureClient` in local mode.

 See the [package README](./packages/azure-client/README.md) for more information.